finos-labs/distinguished-engineer-community/docs/about-us.md

 ## Our Mission

-_"Our mission is to build a trusted community of distinguished engineers and senior technology leaders that enables cross‑organisational collaboration, amplifies their collective impact on wider society, and champions inclusive and responsible engineering — publishing the results of that collaboration as open, freely reusable resources."_
+_"Our mission is to build a trusted community of distinguished engineers and senior technology leaders that provides independent advice and mentorship to worthy causes, enables cross‑organisational collaboration on shared challenges, and champions inclusive engineering — publishing the results of that collaboration as open, freely reusable resources."_

 ## Who We Are